facts about medici family

 The Medici family faced several financial problems, including the decline of the Medici Bank, but they did not lose their influence in Florence.

-They used politics and strong family connections to stay in control.
+They utilized politics and strong family connections to maintain control.

 Marriage alliances and strategic partnerships helped the Medicis remain a powerful dynasty.